MatthewPeterKelly/OptimTraj/README.md

 #### Details:

-TrajOpt finds the optimal trajectory for a dynamical system.
+OptimTraj finds the optimal trajectory for a dynamical system.
 This trajectory is a sequence of controls (expressed as a function) that moves the dynamical system between two points in state space.
 The trajectory will minimize some cost function, which is typically an integral along the trajectory.
 The trajectory will also satisfy a set user-defined constraints.

-TrajOpt solves problems with
+OptimTraj solves problems with
 - continuous dynamics
 - boundary constraints
 - path constraints